Distillable entanglement under dually non-entangling operations: Definitions

-Alas, as of the writing of this paper we are not aware of the existence of a proof of~\eqref{GQSL_conjecture}.
-However, as mentioned we \emph{do} have a generalised quantum Stein's lemma for the case $\ff=\sep$.
-This follows from the main result of~\cite{brandao_adversarial}, which can be stated as follows.
+Fortunately, the case of importance to us here is $\ff=\sep$, for which we \emph{do} have a generalised quantum Stein's lemma.
+This case follows from the main result of~\cite{brandao_adversarial}, which can be stated as follows.

 \begin{thm}[(Brand\~{a}o/Harrow/Lee/Peres~\cite{brandao_adversarial})] Let $\FF$ be a family of sets of states on a collection of quantum systems $A$, and let $\ff$ be a family of set of measurements on the same systems.
 If $\FF$ and $\ff$ are compatible, meaning that for every $\sigma \in \FF_{AA'}$, every measurement $(E_x)_{x\in \XX}\in \ff_{A'}$, and every $x\in \XX$, it holds that \bb \Tr \sigma_{AA'} E_x^{A'} \in \FF_{A}\, , \ee then \bb \stein_{\ff} \left(\rho \| \FF\right) \coloneqq \lim_{\e\to 0^+} \liminf_{n\to\infty} \frac1n \inf_{\sigma_n\in \FF_n} D_H^{\ff,\e} \big(\rho^{\otimes n} \,\big\|\, \sigma_n\big) = D^{\ff, \infty}(\rho \| \FF)\, . \ee \end{thm}